YvonneoO/qqyang.github.io/_portfolio/semantic_mapping.md

 ---
-title: "Semantic Mapping with a Legged Robot"
+title: "[Review] Semantic Mapping with a Legged Robot"
 excerpt: "Leveraging the mobility and sensor field-of-view of a legged robot to perform semantic mapping in industry office environments. <br/><img src='../images/semantic_mapping/industrial_setting.png'>"
 collection: portfolio
-order: 1
+order: 4
 ---

 ## Introduction